-The need to involve patients with progressive and chronic conditions in identifying and discussing where they need more support to manage life with their conditions (their support needs) is widely agreed.
-Patient involvement is key to delivering holistic, person-centred, supportive care in which decisions are led by patients' values, preferences and needs.
-1-3
+The need to involve patients with progressive and chronic conditions in identifying and discussing where they need more support to manage life with their conditions (their support needs) is widely agreed.^{1,2} Patient involvement is key to delivering holistic, person-centred, supportive care in which decisions are led by patients' values, preferences and needs.1-3

-Recommended approaches to involving patients in identifying and discussing their support needs usually comprise assessment followed by personalised care planning, typically supported by tools completed with, or by, the patient.
-However, such approaches do not necessarily enable patients to identify and express where they need more support, nor to do so comprehensively.
-Most tools underpinning these approaches focus on the identification of symptoms, illness burden and problems6-8; although these can be useful indicators of need, they do not directly enable patients to comprehensively identify and communicate their priorities regarding support they need.
-Furthermore, healthcare professionals (HCPs) sometimes use these indicators of need within their assessments of individuals' needs rather than using an approach enabling patients to prioritise and discuss issues that currently matter to them (i.e. direct consideration of their unmet support needs).
+Recommended approaches to involving patients in identifying and discussing their support needs usually comprise assessment followed by personalised care planning, typically supported by tools completed with, or by, the patient.^{4,5} However, such approaches do not necessarily enable patients to identify and express where they need more support, nor to do so comprehensively.
+Most tools underpinning these approaches focus on identification of symptoms, illness burden and problems;6-8 whilst these can be useful indicators of need, they do not directly enable patients to comprehensively identify and communicate their priorities regarding support they need.9-10 Further, healthcare professionals (HCPs) sometimes use these indicators of need within their assessments of individuals' needs rather than using an approach enabling patients to prioritise and discuss issues that currently matter to them (i.e. direct consideration of their unmet support needs).11

-The Support Needs Approach for Patients (SNAP) provides an alternative to such HCP-led indirect approaches.
-Modelled on the internationally recognised evidence-based Carer Support Needs Assessment Tool Intervention (CSNAT-I) for informal carers, 14,15 SNAP is an intervention which operationalises delivery of holistic person-centred care for patients with chronic or progressive conditions.
-SNAP comprises a concise evidence-based validated tool (a set of 15 questions: the 'SNAP Tool') to help patients directly consider areas where they need (more) support, which then informs a needs-led conversation between patient and HCP to identify, express, prioritise and address their unmet support needs.
+The Support Needs Approach for Patients (SNAP)^{12,13} provides an alternative to such HCPled indirect approaches.
+Modelled on the internationally recognised evidence-based Carer Support Needs Assessment Tool Intervention (CSNAT-I) for informal carers,^{14,15} SNAP is an intervention which operationalises delivery of holistic person-centred care for patients with chronic or progressive conditions.
+SNAP comprises a concise evidence-based validated tool (a set of 15 questions: the "SNAP Tool") to help patients directly consider areas where they need (more) support, which then informs a needs-led conversation between patient and HCP to identify, express, prioritise and address their unmet support needs.

-A pilot study conducted with an exemplar population (people with chronic obstructive pulmonary disease; COPD) explored the delivery and utility of SNAP in clinical practice, capturing views of patients who experienced the intervention and HCPs delivering it.
+A pilot study conducted with an exemplar population (people with chronic obstructive pulmonary disease: COPD) explored the delivery and utility of SNAP in clinical practice, capturing views of patients who experienced the intervention and HCPs delivering it.
 This paper reports the findings relating to whether, and how, SNAP supported patients to identify and express their unmet support needs.
 A separate paper will focus on HCPs' experiences implementing SNAP.